 AWARD ALLOWANCES

-Award allowances are paid in a lump sum on the first month of the grant.
+Award allowances are paid as a lump sum in the first month of the grant.

 TRAVEL ALLOWANCE

-Travel allowance is paid on the first month of the grant.
+The travel allowance is paid in the first month of the grant.

 DEPENDENT BENEFITS

-The Fulbright Commission offers funding for dependents who stay with the scholar during the entire period of their grants, in the following amounts:
+The Fulbright Commission offers funding for dependents (spouses and unmarried children under 18) who accompany the scholar for the full duration of the grant, as follows:

-Dependents allowances are paid on the first month of the grant.
+Dependent allowances are paid in the first month of the grant.

 SPECIAL AWARD BENEFITS